- Facilities Planning & Campus Development (FPC)

 - The HVAC tech came out yesterday and told me a part broke and needed to be ordered.
 How long is that going to take?

 Answer: Most repair parts are available within a day or two from local area vendors that we have accounts with.
 Sometimes however, due to the age or complexity of the equipment, parts are not easily available requiring accounts to be established, funding obtained, requisitions completed and parts shipped from out of state.
-Unfortunately this may take several days or even weeks.
+Unfortunately this may take longer.

 - The cover has been missing from the thermostat in my classroom since last semester, why hasn’t it been replaced?